Buda Castle is the centerpiece of Budapest Castle District and has historical monuments, Museums, and stunning views all around.

 Evening tour of Buda Castle: History & Myths

-This walking tour of Buda Castle is available only on Tuesday, Thursday, and Saturday.
+This tour of Buda Castle is available throughout the week except for Monday and Wednesday.

-You also get to learn about the cruelty of Elizabeth Bathory, the bloody countess and Romanian prince, Vlad Dracula who ended up in the prison of Buda Castle.
+You also learn about the cruelty of Elizabeth Bathory, the bloody countess, and the Romanian prince, Vlad Dracula, who ended up in the prison of Buda Castle.

 Meeting Point: At the Zero Kilometer Stone located by the funicular below Buda Castle (Google Map)